-Management of the Authority has evaluated the effects of subsequent events that have occurred subsequent to the period ending March 31, 2020, and through December 15, 2020.
+Management of the Authority has evaluated the effects of subsequent events that have occurred subsequent to the period ending September 30, 2021, and through March 31, 2022.
 In January 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a "Public Health Emergency of International Concern," which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in financial markets.
 The coronavirus outbreak and government responses are creating disruption in global supply chains and adversely impacting many industries.
 The outbreak could have a continued material adverse impact on economic and market conditions and trigger a period of global economic slowdown.
 The rapid development and fluidity of this situation precludes any prediction as to the ultimate material adverse impact of the coronavirus outbreak.
 Nevertheless, the outbreak presents uncertainty and risk with respect to the Authority, its performance, and its financial results.
 As a result of the Covid-19 Pandemic, on March 27, 2020 the CARES Act was signed into law.
 This law provided regulatory waivers and additional funding to Public Housing Authorities across the nation.

 In 2020, management elected to implement certain provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The Company accepted a federal grant in the amount of \$29,225, \$24,036 which is currently included as a current liability on the Comparative Statement of Net Position for the amount not yet spent as of September 30, 2020.
+The Company accepted a federal grant in the amount of \$29,225.
+All amounts were spent on eligible expenses through September 30, 2021.